wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 ```
 az storage account create --name <STORAGE_NAME> --location ukwest --resource-group AcmeSubResources --sku Standard_LRS
 ```
-> (Replace `<STORAGE_NAME>` with the name you want to give this storage account, this must be unique across the whole of Azure Storage and contain 3 to 24 numbers or lowercase letters.)
+> Replace `<STORAGE_NAME>` with the name you want to give this storage account, this must be unique across the whole of Azure Storage and contain 3 to 24 numbers or lowercase letters.
+It is worth making a note of this name as you will use it later.

 - A _Function App_: This is the container for your function code within Azure, it can be thought of the Azure equivalent to your local function project.